MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitinitassigncomponenturi.md

 ## -description

-The **AcxCircuitInitAssignComponentUri** function assigns an URI string for the ACXCIRCUIT.
+The **AcxCircuitInitAssignComponentUri** function assigns an URI string as ID for the ACXCIRCUIT.

 ## -parameters